Friday, March 16, 2012

 Introduction!

 Without any doubt, a significant portion of our earnings from crude oil is under private control.
 Simply put, there is more money in private hands than reasonably prudent to fund our educational and healthcare programs at a level comparable to what obtains in developed countries.
 There is no denying the fact that the underfunding of our educational and healthcare sectors is traceable to the power game that is perfected by the ruling party at any given time.
-Which of course they do in collaboration with serving and retired Military Officers and their acolytes in and out of government.
-These groups do not have a problem traveling overseas for medical checkups.
+Which, of course, they do in collaboration with serving and retired Military Officers and their acolytes in and out of government.
+These groups do not have a problem travelling overseas for medical checkups.
 In a similar vein, they don't have difficulties paying for their kids to obtain a quality education from top universities in Europe and North America.
-Where else, but only in Nigeria that a civil servant can afford to sponsor his kids to top universities in the UK and North America paying with cash?
+Where else, but only in Nigeria, that a civil servant afford to sponsor his kids to top universities in the UK and North America, paying with cash?
 Something that American civil servants cannot do.

 For instance, Papa Awo and UPN stood for Free Education at all levels.
-President Shehu Shagari and NPN stood for Quality Education.
+President Shehu Shagari and the NPN stood for Quality Education.
 Like it or not, the Republican Party in the U.S. espouses limited government and lower taxes.
-I stand to be corrected, PDP, ACN, Labor, and CPC, just name the political party in Nigeria, and none of them has any distinctiveness ideological label or ascertainable political philosophy known to a man worthy of embrace.
-Be it on education, healthcare, or on the real economy to create more jobs and improve public welfare, it is always trial and error.
+I stand to be corrected, PDP, ACN, Labour, and CPC, just name the political party in Nigeria, and none of them has any distinct ideological label or ascertainable political philosophy known to a man worthy of embrace.
+Be it in education, healthcare, or the real economy, to create more jobs and improve public welfare, it is always trial and error.
 Every successive administration defines its own "vision 20:20" or "new millennium" baloney.

 While he was busy complicating affairs at the federal level, at the state and local government levels, and even in states controlled by his political party, it was unjust enrichment galore for all the Governors.
 Junketing to North America and Western Europe at regular intervals and buying exotic properties along the way became the custom rather than the exception within the Governor's class.